 As a physician’s office, can I receive funding to further diagnosis and treatment?

-OWP Pharmaceuticals’ strategic partner, the ROW Foundation, provides funding to nonprofit organizations that carry out epilepsy-related projects.
+OWP Pharmaceuticals’ strategic partner, ROW Global, provides funding to nonprofit organizations that carry out epilepsy-related projects.
 These organizations are chosen for their proven ability to manage successful projects.
-Working cooperatively benefits all those involved and allows the ROW Foundation to fulfill its charitable purpose in the most effective and efficient way possible.
+Working cooperatively benefits all those involved and allows ROW Global to fulfill its charitable purpose in the most effective and efficient way possible.

-The ROW Foundation does not consider unsolicited funding proposals.
+ROW Global does not consider unsolicited funding proposals.
 They selectively invite organizations to submit project proposals, and if they are interested in working together, they will first establish an organizational relationship.

-Send an initial email to the ROW Foundation Administrator, Dr. Paul Regan, via the ROW Foundation website (www.rowpharma.org).
+Send an initial email to ROW Global Administrator, Dr. Paul Regan, via the ROW Global website (www.rowglobal.org).
 Introduce yourself and your organization and let him know what you are doing to address a need in under-served areas.
 Tell him a little about your plans for the future.
 Include any brochures and materials that describe your organization.

-He will acknowledge your email and add you to the ROW Foundation database.
-If there are compatible purposes and objectives, the ROW Foundation will request additional information to gain a deeper understanding of your organizational goals and objectives.
-Once evaluated, ROW may request a formal funding proposal.
+He will acknowledge your email and add you to the ROW Global database.
+If there are compatible purposes and objectives, ROW Global will request additional information to gain a deeper understanding of your organizational goals and objectives.
+Once evaluated, ROW Global may request a formal funding proposal.